 Below: A terminal cluster of perfect flowers.

 Notes: Fragrant Sumac is native to the eastern half of the U.S. and southern Canada.
-In Minnesota, native plants have only been collected in Winona County.
+In Minnesota plants grow well in the central and southern part of the state but any found have been planted as it is not considered native.
 It was introduced to the Garden by Eloise Butler in 1911 with plants brought in from Gillett's Nursery, Southwick MA.
 There is reported native lore on the use of the drupes and the bark for various medicinal purposes, for tanning and for smoking.